10 Best Consumer Marketplaces for December 2025

 Risk Factors

-• Rising competition in cloud and e-commerce
+• Intense competition in cloud computing from Microsoft Azure and Google Cloud

 Stock #2: Alibaba Group Holding Limited (BABA)